blakethom8/cool-mint/docs/03-architecture/02-core-system.md

 2. **Chain of Responsibility**: Each processing step (node) handles its specific task and passes the context to the next node, maintaining clean separation of concerns while sharing state through a structured context object.

-3. **Structured Data Flow**: A single, well-defined `TaskContext` object flows through the pipeline, ensuring consistent data access and state management across all processing steps.
+3. **Structured Data Flow**: A single, well-defined `TaskContext` object flows through the workflow, ensuring consistent data access and state management across all processing steps.

 ## Core Components

 ### Base Node (base.py)

-The foundation of the pipeline system is the Node class, which implements the Chain of Responsibility pattern:
+The foundation of the workflow system is the Node class, which implements the Chain of Responsibility pattern:

 ```python
 class Node(ABC):